 As a graphic designer myself, I’m always looking for ways to translate the work of some of my favorites into art projects that will work well for kids.
-There are a few designers I’ve run across who’s work has instantly caught my eye, and Celestino Piatti’s seemed perfectly suited for translation by artistic littles!
+There are a few designers I’ve run across whose work has instantly caught my eye, and Celestino Piatti is at the top of my list.
+Having fallen in love with his books as a child, I grew to appreciate his vast body of work and unique style even more as an adult.

-Using inspiration from his work and children’s book illustrations (you might recognize him from his ABC animal book) we made our own Celestino Piatti-inspired garden art peacocks and suns!
+Using inspiration from his work and children’s book illustrations (you might recognize him from his books The Happy Owls or Animal ABC) we made our own Celestino Piatti-inspired garden art peacocks and suns!
 Their bright colors, along with the bold mosaic/stain glass style scream summer (they even twirl in the breeze!).
 A perfect way to decorate a children’s garden, use to spruce up school landscaping for a special event or give to a teacher as a back-to-school gift!

 This is a project that utilizes simple shapes (circles and triangles create every feature),